Teleop Dataset Recording

 Datasets use the LeRobot v3 SO follower schema.
 Depending on your selection, frames include:

-observation.state: follower readback (6D), always presentaction: commanded absolute joint positions (6D) by default, always presentobservation.images.wrist: wrist camera frames, optionalobservation.images.overhead: overhead camera frames, optionaltask: language description, always present
+observation.state: follower readback (6D), always presentaction: commanded absolute joint positions (6D) by default, always presentreward: scalar transition reward from the same environment step asaction, always presentsuccess: episode success flag, always presentdone: episode termination flag, always presentobservation.images.wrist: wrist camera frames, optionalobservation.images.overhead: overhead camera frames, optionalobservation.environment_state: privileged low-dim state (TCP/object pose, grasp, and offsets), optionaltask: language description, always present

 Body joints are stored in LeRobot degree units and the gripper is stored in